RobotZapa/mobnet/README.md

 Nodes will receive things they publish if they are subscribed to them.

-There is no encryption (yet), It hurts being able to port miniOJN to other languages. (but will be added as an option)
+There is no encryption (yet), It hurts being able to port mobnet to other languages. (but will be added as an option)

 ####the packets are easy to decode for other languages, mostly.